-The main risks associated with taking Ecstasy or MDMA is not knowing what is in the drug or its purity levels
+The main risks associated with taking MDMA is not knowing what is in the drug or its purity levels.

 Last year in 2018, two young adults sadly died and a number of others were taken to hospital having taken high strength MDMA pills at Portsmouth’s Mutiny Festival.
 The second day of the festival was cancelled as a mark of respect and to keep other festival-goers safe.